 Solar Water Heaters

-Solar water heaters are powered by none other than our great sun (1).
-But, since we can’t rely on him 24/7, they’re usually backed by a standard electric water heater.
-This, of course, means that they take about the same amount of time as an electric unit.
+Solar water heaters take their power directly from the sun (1).
+However, as we can’t always rely on sunny weather, they are usually backed up by a standard electric water heater.
+This means they take about the same amount of time as an electric unit.

-That said, there are solar units available that rely solely on solar power.
-If that’s the case, you can expect a long waiting time on cloudy days.
-And, perhaps no hot water at all on the gloomy, sunless days.
+There are solar units available that rely solely on solar power.
+After installation of one of these units, you can expect a long waiting time on cloudy days.
+You might have no hot water at all on particularly gloomy days, or during the winter.

-Heat pump water heaters are often called “hybrids” since they’re modified electric water heaters.
-Instead of generating direct heat, they use the incoming electricity to move the heat around, thus increasing their efficiency (2).
+Heat pump water heaters are often called “hybrids” as they are modified electric water heaters.
+Rather than generating direct heat, they use the incoming electricity to spread heat, thus increasing their efficiency (2).

-Heat pump units are usually high-tech, giving you the option for several different energy-saving settings.
-This typically includes a hybrid and a high-demand mode.
+Heat pump units are usually high-tech, offering several different energy-saving settings.
+These typically include hybrid and high-demand modes.
 In hybrid mode, the unit uses less energy, but this does increase the heating time.

 When in hybrid mode, the waiting time for hot water can be up to two hours, depending on the tank size.
 However, if you switch to high-demand, the electric part of the unit will kick in and decrease the waiting time to about 60 to 80 minutes.

-If you’re looking for a water heater with little to no waiting time, a tankless is perfect.
-Tankless or on-demand water heaters, work as you need them.
-They don’t have a tank which means that the water enters upon demand receiving heat as it circulates (3).
+If you are looking for a water heater with little or no waiting time, a tankless unit is perfect.
+Tankless or on-demand water heaters are active only when you need them.
+They don’t have a tank, which means the water enters on demand, receiving heat as it circulates (3).

-However, there are different sizes available, and most are meant as a point-of-use unit.
-With that said, the average waiting time is less than a minute.
+There are different sizes available, and most are meant as point-of-use units.
+Regardless of the size, the average waiting time is less than a minute.

 Factors That Influence Heating Time

-The expected waiting time is only a general estimation.
-Water heaters are affected by various factors that can influence how long they take to heat up.
-Some are universal across the different types, where others are more specific.
+The expected waiting time is only an estimate.
+Water heaters are affected by various factors that influence how long they take to heat up.
+Some are universal across the different types, while others are more specific.

 1. First Hour Rating

-The first hour rating tells you the number of gallons the water heater can deliver within the first hour.
-It indicates the ability of the water heater after it has recovered a full tank to the desired temperature (4).
+The first-hour rating tells you the number of gallons the water heater can deliver within the first hour.
+It illustrates the ability of the water heater to heat an entire tank to the desired temperature (4).

-A high first hour rating means a shorter waiting time.
-The calculated number depends on fuel source, tank capacity, and the size of the heating elements or burners (5).
+A high first-hour rating means a shorter waiting time.
+The given number depends on the fuel source, tank capacity, and the size of the heating elements or burners (5).

 2. Size of Water Heater

-The size of your water heater is another factor that can slow down the heating time.
-As you saw in our earlier examples, a larger tank size takes longer to heat up.
+The size of your water heater is another factor that can shorten or prolong the heating time.
+As mentioned earlier, a larger tank takes longer to heat up.
 This is simply because there’s more water to heat.

 Larger tanks will generally have two heating elements or a large burner to speed up the heating time.
-Still, a smaller tank will heat up quicker.
+Still, a smaller tank will heat up more quickly.

-With that said, the smaller tank will likely run out faster than the larger tanks.
-So although you’ll have hot water in less time, you’ll likely run out after minor tasks.
+On the other hand, a smaller tank will run out faster than a larger tank.
+You will have hot water sooner but you are also more likely to run out of it during even minor tasks.

 3. Inlet Water Temperature

-The inlet water temperature, or temperature rise, is another factor that can seriously influence the recovery time.
-Depending on where you live, the inlet water will have different temperatures.
-It’s generally colder up North than what it is in the South.
+The inlet water temperature, or temperature rise, is another factor that can significantly influence the recovery time.
+Depending on where you live, the inlet water will be at different temperatures.
+It is generally colder up North than in the South.

-When we say “temperature rise,” we refer to the temperature contrast between the incoming water and the preset temperature on the boiler.
+When we say “temperature rise,” we refer to the difference between the incoming water and the preset temperature on the boiler.
 The colder the inlet water, the longer it takes to heat up.

 4. Fuel Type

-As you saw in our earlier examples, fuel type makes a big difference in recovery time.
-Gas water heaters are a lot faster when it comes to heating water than their electric cousins.
-This is because gas burners reach a much higher temperature than the electric heating elements.
+The fuel type makes a big difference to recovery time.
+Gas water heaters are a lot faster at heating water than their electric cousins.
+This is because gas burners reach a much higher temperature than electric heating elements.

 Why Is It Suddenly Taking Longer?

-Over time, your water heater will likely take longer to heat up.
-But if it happens prematurely, check the following:
+In time, your water heater will likely take longer to heat up.
+If you think it is happening prematurely, check the following:

 1. Sediment Buildup

-The most likely reason that your water heater is suddenly taking longer to heat up is sediment buildup.
-This is a common issue occurring over time as your unit ages.
-But if you have hard inlet water or neglect maintenance, it might happen a little earlier.
+The likeliest reason that your water heater is suddenly taking longer to heat up is sediment buildup.
+This is a common issue that occurs as your unit ages.
+If you have hard inlet water or neglect your heater’s maintenance, it could happen earlier.

-Sediment buildup is when the minerals present in the water begins to settle on the inside of the tank.
-It can occur even with soft water that’s low in minerals, but this will usually take a little longer before becoming noticeable.
+Sediment buildup occurs when the minerals present in the water begin to settle on the inside of the tank.
+This can occur even with soft water that’s low in minerals but it will usually take longer to become noticeable.

 Sediment buildup consists of dissolved minerals such as magnesium and calcium.
-These sit on the walls of the tank and the heating elements where they can seriously restrict the tank’s ability to heat water.
+These sit on the walls of the tank and the heating elements where they can seriously impede the unit’s ability to heat water.

 There are three main signs of a buildup:

-- The unit takes longer to heat up and you’ll run out a lot quicker than before.
+- The unit takes longer to heat up and runs out of hot water more quickly.

-- The unit is making strange noises such as popping, knocking, or hissing.
+- The unit makes strange noises such as popping, knocking, or hissing.

 - Significantly higher energy bills.

-The best way to fix this issue is by flushing the tank regularly.
-But if you have an electric unit, and the heating elements are damaged beyond repair, you must replace them.
+The best way to prevent this issue is by flushing the tank regularly.
+If you have an electric unit and the heating elements are damaged beyond repair, you will need to replace them.

-If sediment buildup isn’t the issue, it might just be that the heating elements or thermostat need troubleshooting.
-This is a fairly easy procedure for an electric unit, but if you have a gas heater, you’ll need some experience.
+If sediment buildup isn’t the issue, the heating elements or thermostat might need some troubleshooting.
+This is a fairly easy process for an electric unit but, if you have a gas heater, you will need some experience.
 This is also why we recommend contacting a professional.

-If your unit is electric, here’s a brief explanation on how to troubleshoot it:
+If your unit is electric, here’s a brief explanation of how to troubleshoot it:

 - Turn off the power: Turn the breaker to the “Off” position before you handle any electrical components.

 - Access the thermostat: Remove the access panel using a screwdriver.
-Then pull out the insulation to expose the upper thermostat.
+Pull out the insulation to expose the upper thermostat.

 - Check the power: Use a multimeter and check the wires for signs of voltage.
-They should all get a reading of zero before you continue.
+They should all display a reading of zero before you continue.

 - Finish up: Replace the insulation and access panel.
-Once ready, turn on the breaker to restore your water heater.
+Once everything is ready, turn on the breaker to restore your water heater’s power.

-If the recovery time is still too slow, it might be that you need to replace the heating elements.
-Or, perhaps your water heater simply isn’t large enough for your hot water needs.
+If the recovery time is still too slow after reset, you might need to replace the heating elements.
+It’s also possible that your water heater simply isn’t large enough for your hot water needs.

-How long it takes a water heater to heat up depends on a few factors.
+How long it takes a water heater to warm up your water supply depends on a few factors.
 As a general rule, gas units are significantly quicker than electric ones.

-But sometimes it happens that the recovery time suddenly increases which may be a sign of sediment buildup.
+Whatever your circumstances, sometimes the recovery time suddenly increases which could be a sign of sediment buildup.
 In this case, flush the tank, or call a professional for help with a replacement.